 You must realize that by opting for a marriage counselor, you are able to access a variety of structured techniques to give your relationship a direction despite the separation.

-They also guide your thoughts towards the most appropriate direction after careful deliberations and assessment of the situation at hand.
+They also help you execute on the most appropriate direction after careful deliberations and assessment of the situation at hand.

 Marriage counseling comes in handy as a therapeutic measure for relief to move on with life without affecting your health.